 Security at Split

-We take customer data protection very seriously.
 You have complete control over what data is sent back to Split.
-Targeting features in our platform is based on locally available attributes (in-browser and in-database) that are present in your app along with the Split SDK.
 No user identifiable data is retained by default as sharing sensitive user data is not required to target features controlled by Split end users.

 Role-based access controls, managed via groups, allow administrators to set permissions by-environment and by-feature for individuals and teams.

 Is your data encrypted?
 Do you have a backup plan?
 How are passwords stored?